Winthrop University: Honors Program

 Founded in 1960, Winthrop University's Honors Program is among the oldest in the nation.
 Dr. John S. Eells served as the founding director of Winthrop's University Honors Program and was elected the fourth President of the National Collegiate Honors Council in 1970.

-Today, more than 250 students from each of Winthrop's four degree granting colleges participate in the University Honors Program.
-Honors Program students have access to early registration for classes, may enroll in small honors seminars, and receive honors academic advising.
-Many honors courses are taught at The Honors Center at The Courtyard at Winthrop, which offers a dedicated residence life program for University Honors Program students.
-Students must complete 23 hours of honors coursework, an honors thesis or other culminating experience, a service learning project, and maintain a minimum 3.30 grade point average to graduate with a University Honors Program degree.
+Today, more than 250 students from each of Winthrop's four degree-granting colleges participate in the University Honors Program.
+Honors program students have access to early registration for classes, may enroll in small honors seminars, and receive honors academic advising.
+Many honors courses are taught at the Honors Center at The Courtyard at Winthrop, which offers a dedicated residence life program for University Honors Program students.
+Students must complete 23 hours of honors coursework, an honors thesis or other culminating experience, and a service-learning project, and maintain a minimum 3.30 grade point average to graduate with a University Honors Program degree.
 Students who compete these requirements receive honors recognition and honors academic regalia at commencement.

-Ida Jane Dacus Library and Louise Pettus Archives & Special Collections
+Ida Jane Dacus Library and Louise Pettus Archives and Special Collections

 Named after Winthrop University's first librarian, the current library building opened in 1969 in response to the university's growth.
 The Ida Jane Dacus Library contains 476,473 volumes, circulates 38,943 items per year, and participates in the interlibrary loan and PASCAL delivers programs.
 The Louise Pettus Archives & Special Collections, housed in a separate structure on Cherry Road, contains original documents, manuscripts, and rare books about Winthrop University's history as well as the state of South Carolina's history, including the Catawba region.
 The academic and administrative affairs of both the Ida Jane Dacus Library and Louise Pettus Archives & Special Collections are overseen by the dean, who reports directly to the provost and executive vice president for academic affairs.

 Faculty

 The university employs 286 full-time and 222 part-time faculty members, 59 of whom are classified as minorities and 290 of whom are women.
-Of the 286 full-time faculty members, 248 have earned their terminal degree, 34 have a non-terminal master's degree, and one has a non-terminal bachelor's degree.
+Of the 286 full-time faculty members, 248 have earned their terminal degree, 34 have a nonterminal master's degree, and one has a nonterminal bachelor's degree.
 Currently, the student-faculty ratio is 12:1.

 Rankings and admissions

-In 2021, Winthrop was ranked as the #13 Best Regional University in the South by U.S. News & World Report, as well as the #7 Best College for Veterans and #11 Best College for Undergraduate Teaching.
+In 2021, Winthrop was ranked as the number-13 Best Regional University in the South by U.S. News & World Report, as well as the number-seven Best College for Veterans and number-11 Best College for Undergraduate Teaching.
 Winthrop has been recognized as South Carolina's top-rated university according to evaluations conducted by the South Carolina Commission on Higher Education.
 Winthrop has been rated by the commission as "substantially exceeding standards" every year since that classification was created in 2003.

-Admission to Winthrop is defined by U.S. News & Report as “selective” with an acceptance rate of 69%.
-The average freshman had a 3.98 high school GPA and received an SAT (CR+M) score between 980-1200 and an ACT score between 19 and 25.
+Admission to Winthrop is defined by U.S. News & Report as “selective”, with an acceptance rate of 69%.
+The average freshman had a 3.98 high school GPA and received an SAT (CR+M) score between 980 and 1200 and an ACT score between 19 and 25.